catalingavan/logbee.Documentation/source/on-premises/installation/docker/index.rst

 Docker files
 -------------------------------------------------------

-To get started running logBee as a Docker application, create the following files:
+To get started running logBee as a Docker container, create the following files:

 .. code-block:: none